locessentials/eng401-business-english-us/final-project/final-project-instructions.md

 #### Feedback Guidelines
 Your peer evaluations should:
+- **Acknowledge that the content is a draft** that could be improved
 - **Be specific and detailed** with concrete examples
 - **Identify strengths** that could be replicated
 - **Suggest improvements** with actionable recommendations